-- 5. The President is the ultimate official competent to deal with complaints regarding the conduct of candidates, their supporters and campaigns, and the administration of elections. - Complaints regarding the conduct of the Returning Officer shall be referred to the President.
-The onus is on the complainant to set out such complaints in writing for the President's consideration. - 6.1.
-Complaints regarding the conduct of the Returning Officer must be submitted within 10 College days of the declaration of the resultsclose of voting.
+- 4. The President is the ultimate official means to deal with complaints regarding the conduct of candidates, their supporters and campaigns, and the administration of elections. - 5.
+Complaints regarding the conduct of the Returning Officer shall be referred to the President.
+The onus is on the complainant to set out such complaints in writing for the President's consideration. - 5.1.
+Complaints regarding the conduct of the Returning Officer must be submitted within 10 College days of the declaration of results.